itsmarsss/snipe-chan/README.md

 <br>
 </h1>

+## NOTICE
+> :warning: :warning: :warning: **WARNING:** This project is no longer maintained; there may be bugs.
+Feel free to fork this repository, pull requests *may* be accepted. :warning: :warning: :warning:

 **What is Snipe Chan?** -
  Snipe Chan is a Discord Bot that snipes messages, you will have to run your own snipe bot with the code provided because of the limitations of Discord TOS.